 The FTC requires that any paid partnerships used to market products are disclosed as such.
 While Instagram Business has their own branded content process for disclosing paid partnerships, the FTC also requires you add either #ad or #paid to paid posts in the first 125 characters of captions.

 Instagram influencer marketing helps brands tap into highly engaged, large, and target audiences they otherwise could not have to drive brand awareness, consideration, and, ultimately, conversions.
-By choosing influencers based on controlled budgets and their ability to help meet campaign goals, B2B and B2C brands stand to benefit from a sustained increase in ROI.
+By choosing Instagram influencers for your business based on controlled budgets and their ability to help meet campaign goals, B2B and B2C brands stand to benefit from a sustained increase in ROI.

 Small businesses may find investing time and resources in ongoing Instagram influencer marketing overwhelming.
 Fiverr can help alleviate that financial and time burden by offering professional Instagram influencer marketing management.
 A simple search for “Instagram influencer marketing” yields a plethora of 5-star Instagram experts who can learn your business needs, invest the time into finding and running Influencer campaigns, and then track and optimize results for long-term success.